ade-matamala/ade-matamala/README.md

 - 👋 Hi, I’m @ade-matamala
-- 👀 I’m interested in structural biology and bioinformatics
+- 👀 I’m interested in structural biology, molecular dynamics and bioinformatics
 - 🌱 I’m currently studying a bachelor's degree in biochemistry
 - 💞️ I’m looking to collaborate on basic projects in python